 So how does Social Media connect to the bigger picture?

-Whether you’re looking after a Facebook page or Instagram account, one thing remains true: Do not disconnect yourself from the tone of voice and goals of the rest of the company and/or marketing plan.
+Whether you’re looking after a Facebook page or Instagram account, one thing remains true for any social media platform that you choose: Do not disconnect yourself from the tone of voice and goals of the rest of the company and/or marketing plan.
 Sure, if you’re an individual professional trying to build your own local profile then you will need to strike a certain sense of independence and uniqueness, but you can do that just by being yourself and this doesn’t mean that you should ignore the opportunity to personally benefit from the overall marketing plan when you slot into it in the right way.
 The same is true for local branches of larger companies no matter what their social media activity is.
 There is very little benefit to being an island.
-Let’s explain.
+Let’s dive into how you can leverage social media marketing strategies for your real estate business.

 How to cement your approach.

-To begin with when it comes to real estate marketing strategy, identity, tone of voice, unique selling points and a well thought out mission statement are something everyone in the industry should (and likely do) have clearly laid out when engaging in any property marketing at all.
+To begin with, when it comes to real estate social media marketing strategy, identity, tone of voice, unique selling points and a well-thought-out mission statement are something everyone in the industry should (and likely do) have clearly laid out when engaging in any property marketing at all.
 If you find that this isn’t the case in your situation then that is the first thing that needs to be addressed.
 Marketing Land has a great write up on this if you’re unsure how to go about it.

 The reason that it’s so important not to “go it alone” when it comes to this sort of thing is that the heavy lifting is actually being done for you already.
 If that sounds like a no-brainer to you then great!
 But it’s a sadly common practice that individuals and local branches aren’t leveraging off the brand recognition and groundwork laid by their parent companies.